Table of Contents

 How to day trade oil futures?

-Oil futures can be traded daily, using a nimble strategy (every few hours change stop loss and target) on lower time frames such as M30, M15, tick chart.
+Oil futures can be traded daily, using a handy strategy (every few hours, change stop loss and target) on lower time frames such as M30, M15, and tick charts.
 See strategies below:

-As a crude oil trader, you have to understand the basics of oil futures.
+As a crude oil trader, you must understand the basics of oil futures.
 By taking an oil futures contract, you agree to buy or sell the commodity at the stated date of expiration at a pre-decided price.
 By holding the contract, you have to take the oil barrels’ physical delivery, and the only method of avoiding it is to execute the contract before expiry.
-You should not trade in oil futures if you are starting off trading in the commodity market.
+You should not trade in oil futures if you start trading in the commodity market.

 When to Trade Oil Futures?

-Other commodity products such as heating oil and unleaded gas prices can impact crude oil futures rates.
-It witnesses higher demands at the time of summer and winter as in summer; people take vacations.
-It boosts crude oil usage, while in winter, people use heating oil (especially in the Northeast) to keep the surroundings warm.
-This led to higher demand and higher price fluctuations.
+Other commodity products, such as heating oil and unleaded gas prices, can impact crude oil futures rates.
+Crude oil witnesses higher demands in summer and winter.
+In summer, people take vacations, which boosts crude oil usage.
+In winter, people use heating oil (especially in the Northeast) to keep the surroundings warm.
+This leads to higher demand and higher price fluctuations.

-It would help if you also kept yourself updated with the OPEC price slump or increase in supply (Organization of Petroleum Exporting Countries).
+It would help to keep yourself updated with the OPEC price slump or increase in supply (Organization of Petroleum Exporting Countries).
 It impacts oil prices around the globe very actively.

 How much money do you need to trade oil futures?